 One of the best is the Cheat Canyon overlook, which provides guests with sweeping vistas of the Cheat River flowing below and Morgantown in the distance.

-It’s a natural haven for hikers thanks to the forest’s many hiking trails, which wind past National Register of Historic Places-listed buildings.
+It’s a natural haven for hikers thanks to the forest’s many hiking trails, which wind past the National Register of Historic Places-listed buildings.

 During the winter season, visitors to the forest can enjoy skiing within Coopers Rock State Forest, making the forest an exceptional outdoor getaway in West Virginia.